Frequently Asked Questions

 How should I grind my coffee?

 We're proud to be sourcing high-quality, high-altitude coffees, which are generally denser than lower-altitude beans.
-Paired with our Nordic roasting style, this means our coffees are going to be on the harder end of the bean spectrum, and some weaker grinders (notably the Breville Barista Express) may not perform optimally.
+Paired with our Nordic roasting style, this means our coffees are going to be on the harder end of the bean spectrum, and some under-powered grinders (notably the Breville Barista Express) may not perform optimally.

 Here at MCC, we recommend Baratza grinders.
 They offer a range of models to suit different brewing methods, and are fantastic for support and replacement parts.
 We even offer a few models for sale on the site, which you can check out here.